mikaelsvensson/helloworld-spychallenge/02-base64/README.md

 **Svenska:**
 Många programmeringsspråk har funktioner för att avkoda base64.
 Du kan säkert också hitta något på webben för att göra det åt dig.

+## Code Samples

+Not enough time to come up with full solution on your own?
+Get inspiration from the available solutions:

+* The Python script base64_encoding.py can both encode and decode messages (we use the words encode/decode instead of encrypt/decrypt since Base64 was never intended as a way of sending secret information).